saidvandeklundert/saidvandeklundert.github.io/_posts/2019-11-17-saltstack-pillar-data-and-map-files.md

 {{ router01 }}
 </pre>

-Using the renderer utility, we can see what the previous template would output:
+Using <b>slsutil.renderer</b>, we can see what the previous template would output:

 <pre style="font-size:12px">
 / $ <b>salt minion slsutil.renderer default_renderer='jinja' /var/tmp/example.j2</b>